objc

 Installing the libraries

-These can subsequently be used to make your executables!
+These can subsequently be used in projects to make executables for any combination of platform.

 Documentation